 There are many invasive plants readily available in the stores but this is a short list:

 - “Creeping” plants and ground covers of any sort – they tend to never stop creeping

 - Morning Glory (in warm winter regions)

-- Many of the long trailing plants called “basket stuffers” are perennial creeping weeds
+- Many of the long trailing plants called “basket stuffers” are actually perennial creeping weeds

 Use caution with these plants as they will spread quickly.
 In some cases planting them in a container first and then planting the whole container will keep them under control…as long as the new shoots don’t get a chance to root outside the container.

 This is one of several ways you can safely have these type of plants in your garden and not cause a problem by unknowingly planting a weed.

 The interesting thing to remember is that a plant may be considered annual in one region of the country and the same plant could be considered perennial or even an invasive variety in another region of the country.